 Christians find Jesus compellingly sincere and beyond the invention of humanity’s imagination.
 Because of that sincerity, most Christians believe.
 The Gospel of John records that the Jesus declared, “If anyone’s will is to do God’s will, he will know whether the teaching is from God or whether I am speaking on my own authority,” (John 7:17).
 The Scriptures record of sincere men and woman who witnessed Jesus.
 These witnesses admitted initial doubt, skepticism, and unbelief in whom they thought Jesus was a mere man, but they came to believe that He was God in the flesh who bodily rose from the dead.
+Historians cannot overlook primary sources of extraordinary phenomenon.

-Ancient references to Jesus include early Christian writers, who were witnesses, friends, and disciples of the Apostles of Christ.
+Ancient references to Jesus include early Christian writers, who were witnesses, friends, and disciples of the apostles of Christ.
 Such men include Clement of Rome, Mathetes, Polycarp, and Ignatius who wrote in the middle to the late first century and early second century.
 As strata in history, these Christian writers are witnesses of the original witnesses who wrote the New Testament Scriptures.
-Upon these witnesses, there were also the associates of the first generation of Christians who followed the Apostles.
+Upon these witnesses, there were also the associates of the first generation of Christians who followed the apostles.
 These Christians include Justin, Melito, Hippolytus, and Irenaeus who wrote in the middle to late second century.
 In the third century, Clement of Alexandria, Origen, and Tertullian wrote.
 There is a strata of primary witnesses of the preceding generations affirming the historicity of Jesus of Nazareth and the first communities of the Christian faith.
 By God’s providence in history, layer upon layer of Christian witnesses are laid upon the apostolic testimony confirming the historical testimonies of Jesus (Eph 2:20–22; 3:3–5).

 Layers of Sources